Vermont voter registration guide

 Vermont voter registration deadlines

-- Register to vote (online): Election Day
+- Register to vote (online): 4 days before Election Day

 - Register to vote (in person): Election Day

 - If you can't remember if you're registered to vote, or you want to make sure your information is correct, you can check your Vermont registration using the Vermont voter registration lookup tool.

 - If you're not registered to vote, or you need to update your voter registration information, follow the instructions below.

 Vermont voter registration rules

 - be a citizen of the United States